nhubbard/konf/README.md

 }
 ```

-Notice that the `{}` part in item declaration is necessary to avoid type erasure of item's type information.
+The `{}` after every item declaration is necessary to avoid erasing the type of the item.

-## Use config
+## Using your configuration

 ### Create config

-Create an empty new config:
+To create a new empty config, use the default constructor:

 ```kotlin
 val config = Config()
 ```

-Or an new config with some initial actions:
+To create a new config with your `ConfigSpec`s, add them using the `addSpec` function in a lambda passed to `Config`:

 ```kotlin
 val config = Config { addSpec(Server) }